larspeterjeppesen/Backup_peers/README.md

     * Restart transfer of file

 **Performance:**
 * Apparently my phone has 3 different CPU's on it.
-Benchmarking with different number of threads is necessary since I don't know if all threads of all the CPU's are employable.
+Benchmarking with different number of threads is necessary since I don't know how many threads are employable.
 * Implement a job queue
+* Benchmark performance of transfer record lookup, compare to sql or other db implementations.

 ### Post-completion
 Some ideas to improve ease-of-use:
 * A control panel on my ubuntu machine would be neat in order to throttle/pause the backup.
-* A backup log
+* A transfer log display

 Maybe I'll come back and add other features here.